 - “‘The Globe we groan in’: Astronomical Distance and Stellar Decay in In Memoriam,” Victorian Poetry, Special Issue on Science and Victorian Poetry, 41 (2003)

 Work in Progress

-- The Starry Sky Within: Astronomy and the Reach of the Mind in Victorian Literature (monograph)
+- Tiny Creatuers and the Boundaries of Being in Victorian Literature (monograph)